 Removing memory modules

-If you have multiple memory modules, you can also eliminate any problem by removing the modules one by one.
+If you have multiple memory modules, you can also eliminate any problems by removing the modules one by one.
 Turn off your computer and remove one module.
 Start your computer again, acknowledge the bios warning that you get because the memory is changed, and test if the kernel security check failure error is gone.
 If not, place the module back and take out the other one.

 When you have more than 2 modules, repeat the process until you have tested each module.